rhit-netsos/netsec-public/docs/labs/lab4.md

 }
 ```

-The rule installed in this regular chain is one that add the source IP address
+The rule installed in this regular chain is one that adds the source IP address
 for all received packets to the set, with a timeout value of 30 seconds.
 Finally, we need to have a trigger that will cause this `add_to_set` regular
 chain to be called up.
-For simplicy, we will assume that any ICMP packet
+For simplicity, we will assume that any ICMP packet
 received from an IP address will cause that address to be added to the set.
 Therefore, we'd need a rule of the following form: `ip protocol icmp jump
 add_to_set`.